samou-uk/stock-analysis-tool/README.md

 # stock-analysis-tool
 A user-friendly stock analysis toolkit built in Python.
-This app provides a clean graphical interface for fetching stock data, computing technical indicators, analyzing news sentiment, and visualizing market trends — all without needing to touch a line of code.
+This app provides a clean graphical interface for fetching stock data, computing technical indicators, analyzing news sentiment, and visualizing market trends.

 ## Features
 - Fetch stock data from Yahoo Finance using `yfinance`.